 Undergraduate non-degree visiting students must comply with all University rules and regulations and are subject to student disciplinary systems.
 This status is available for the summer term only and will not be extended.
 Summer term is understood to extend from the first day after the end of the spring quarter to the last day before the beginning of the autumn quarter; this is meant to accommodate differences in the academic calendars of institutions world-wide.
 (Student Manual)

 NDVS are responsible for all tuition and fees, unless other arrangements have been made by the department.
-To qualify for an I-20 or DS-2019, admitted international NDVS must prove that they have sufficient funds to cover the following expenses:
+To qualify for a DS-2019, admitted international NDVS must prove that they have sufficient funds to cover the following expenses: